s-oluwade/space-facts-devops-deployment-documentation/README.md

 # Space Facts Microservice Application

 Space facts is a microservice web application for space facts.
-It was built in python with the Flask framework.
+It was built in python with the Flask framework and deployed to an EKS cluster on AWS.
+It is fully managed and automated with DevOps tools, processes and best practices.
 It comprises of the following 5 microservices:
 1. moon-service
 2. planet-service
 3. star-service
 4. aggregator-service
 5. client-service

-Deployed in Kubernetes via an EKS cluster
+## Tools and Services
+1. EKS
+2. Jenkins
+3.

 # deploy an eks cluster
 eksctl create cluster --name universe-cluster --region us-east-1 --nodegroup-name universe-nodes --node-type t2.medium --nodes 3 --nodes-min 1 --nodes-max 4 --managed